nihaotian1/nihaotian.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I am an undergraduate student at Beihang University, majoring in Computer Science.
 I have a strong interest in Artificial Intelligence, with a focus on developing a world model that can understand and generate content accordingly.
-My research interests include Multimodal Learning (including alignment, learning theory, and MLLMs) and Generative Models (particularly Diffusions).
+My research interests lie in Multimodal Learning (including alignment, learning theory, and MLLMs) and Generative Models (particularly Diffusions).

         Please reach out to collaborate 😃
     design: